finix-payments/finix-flex-docs-generator/branded_markdown_docs/Payline.html.md

 # Identities

-An `Identity` resource represents either a buyer or a merchant and is in many ways the centerpiece of the payment API's architecture. `Transfers` and `Payment Instruments` must be associated with an `Identity`.
-For both buyers and merchants this structure makes it easy to manage and reconcile their associated bank accounts, transaction history, and payouts.
+An `Identity` resource represents either a buyer or a merchant and is in a many ways the centerpiece of the payment API's architecture. `Transfers` and `Payment Instruments` must be associated with an `Identity`.
+For both buyers ans merchants this structure makes it easy to manage and reconcile their associated banks accounts, transaction history, and payouts.

-For merchants, the `Identity` resource is used to collect underwriting information for the business and its principal.

 ## Create an Identity for a Buyer